dsc-courses/dsc40a-2024-fa/calendar.md

 Lectures are all held in Pepper Canyon Hall 106 and discussion is held in Ledden Auditorium.

-Gals' and the tutors' office hours are held in person in HDSI 155.
+Gal's and the tutors' office hours are held in person in HDSI 155.

 Sawyer's office hours are located in HSS 5086, which is located just south of Ledden Auditorium.